MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/upgrade.md

 > SQL Server upgrade can be performed any time, independent of VMM upgrade.

 ### Mixed mode upgrade with no additional VMM servers
-> [!NOTE]
->
 This procedure requires no additional VMM servers, but has increased risk for downtime in some scenarios.
-For example, when you have two node HA VMM. and the active VMM node fails while you are upgrading the passive.
+For example, when you have two node HA VMM and the active VMM node fails while you are upgrading the passive.
 In this scenario, your VMM server will not have a failover node available.

-**Follow these steps to upgrade**:
+**Follow these steps**:

 1. Backup and retain the VMM database.
-2. Uninstall VMM 2012 R2 UR9 from HA passive node by using the following steps:
+2. Uninstall VMM 2012 R2 UR9 (or a later version) from HA passive node by using the following steps:

 	- Go to **Add remove programs**, select **VMM** and click **Uninstall**.
  	- On the **Uninstall wizard,** select **Remove Features**, select both **VMM management Server** and **VMM Console** under the features to remove, list.